yichizang/Notes/Notes for Phy and Math/Physics/Grassmann variables.md

 ### 1.4 C-number and a-number
 The products of even numbers of generators $(\theta_{i_1}\cdots\theta_{i_{2n}})$ and their linear combinations are called  *c-numbers*.
 And the products of odd numbers of generators $(\theta_{i_1}\cdots\theta_{i_{2n+1}})$ and their linear combinations are called *a-numbers*.

 A c-number commutes with any Grassmann number, while a-numbers anticommute with each other.
-Therefore, this forms a [[Lie superalgebra#1 Basic concept|superalgebra]].
+Therefore, this forms a [[Supersymmetry algebra#1 Basic concept|superalgebra]].

 ## 2 Analysis
+### 2.1 Grassmann function
+Generally, a Grassmann function (with a Grassmann number value) has the form